Anushka-0422/Anushka-0422/README.md

 - 👋 Hi, I’m @Anushka-0422
-- 👀 I’m aspiring java developer
+- 👀 Aspiring java developer
-- 🌱 I’m  a college student
+- 🌱 A college student
-- 💞️ I’m looking for the more resources related to java and python.
+- 💞️ Looking for the more resources related to java and python.
 - 📫 How to reach me linkedin or email
 - 😄 Pronouns: she/her